elifesciences/elife-xpub/docs/adr/0006-server-arch.md

 ### Value Obejcts

+- A Value Object are useful for representing concepts that have intrinsic rules but lack identity.
+- Two value objects that have exactly the same properties are considered to be equal.
-- A Value Object represents a concept that is defined only by its attributes.
-For example, two streets with exactly the same name and post code should be represented by a value object since there is only representation possible.
-Value Objects are
+  For example, two streets with exactly the same name and post code should be represented by the same value object.
-- Value Objects are immutable
+- Value Objects are immutable and cannot be changed once instantiated.

 #### Example: